 - Acceptance into the Faculty of Science at UBC

-It is strongly recommended (but not required) that the student complete Calculus and have proficiency in English.
+It is strongly recommended (but not required) that the student complete Calculus 12, Chemistry 12 and Physics 12 (or equivalents; note that any of these can be done in the summer prior to the start of UBC courses in September).
+We also recommend that the student be proficient in English.
 A mark of 75% or better in English 12 or an LPI score of 5 or better meets the requirement for enrollment in first year English and represents a suitable level of proficiency.

-The Coordinated Science Program offers students an easier transition from secondary school to university in that it provides a smaller community of science students with whom interaction is easy in the common sections of all science courses, and within the small group (28 person) CSP weekly workshop.
+The Coordinated Science Program offers students an easier transition from secondary school to university in that it provides a smaller community of science students and helps build a supportive academic learning environment.
 The CSP program encourages collaborative work both through workshop activities and by providing a dedicated CSP study space in which students can learn from each other.
 Thus, students are afforded a more intimate community for both learning and social interaction when they enter UBC.

-Historically, CSP sections of science courses have generally achieved higher average exam scores than other sections in the same courses.
+Historically, CSP sections of science courses have generally achieved higher average exam scores than other sections of the same courses.

-Upon competion of the Standard Timetable courses plus the Recommended Courses, a student has all the prerequisites to enter into any second year science program.
+Upon completion of the Standard Timetable courses plus the Recommended Courses, a student has all the prerequisites to enter into any second-year science program.